-- Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the 'Teachers' Standards' - Report, by law, any disclosures of FGM to the police.
+- Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the 'Teachers' Standards'. - Report, by law, any disclosures of FGM to the police.

-The governing body has a duty to:
+The Board of Trustees has a duty to:

-- Take strategic leadership responsibility for the school's safeguarding arrangements

-- Ensure that the school complies with its duties under the above child protection and safeguarding legislation - Ensure that all governors receive appropriate safeguarding and child protection training upon their induction and that this training is updated regularly - Ensure that staff read, understand and follow part one and Annex B of KCSIE September 2023 - Ensure a named Governor takes leadership responsibility for safeguarding arrangements and receives appropriate training in the management of safeguarding - Attend Prevent training at least every two years - Appoint an appropriate member of staff from the SLT to the role of DSL and one or more deputy DSLs to provide support and ensure that they are trained to the same standard as the DSL ensuring that the roles are explicit in their job description(s).
-Ensure the provision of appropriate support, funding, training, resources, and time to carry out their role - Support and monitor a whole-school approach to safeguarding; this includes ensuring that safeguarding and child protection are at the forefront and ethos remains consistently high - Ensure systems are in place so that children to confidently report abuse, knowing that their concerns will be treated seriously, and they can safely express their views and give feedback; these systems will be well-promoted, easily understood, and easily accessible.
-Ensure that the voice of the child is heard and acted upon. - Ensure effective and appropriate policies and procedures are in place - Make sure that pupils are taught about safeguarding, that safeguarding is embedded with the curriculum, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum - Adhere to statutory responsibilities by conducting pre-employment checks on staff who work with children - Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems - Ensure that at least one person on any recruitment panel has undertaken safer recruitment training - Ensure that all staff receive relevant safeguarding and child protection training updates, including online safety and expectations and responsibilities relating to filtering and monitoring systems e.g. emails, as required, but at least annually, including a thorough induction - Confirm that there are transparent procedures in place to handle allegations against staff, supply staff, volunteers and contractors, including when the school premises are let out to a third party - Confirm that there are procedures in place to make a referral to the DBS and the Teaching Regulation Agency (TRA), where appropriate, if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned
+- Take strategic leadership responsibility for the school's safeguarding arrangements. - Ensure that the school complies with its duties under the above child protection and safeguarding legislation. - Ensure that all trustees receive appropriate safeguarding and child protection training.
+This should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective.
+Their training should be updated regularly. - Ensure that staff read, understand and follow part one and Annex B of KCSIE September 2025. - Ensure a named Governor takes leadership responsibility for safeguarding arrangements and receives appropriate training in the management of safeguarding.
+At TPA this person is our Proprietor, Stefan Campbell. - Attend Prevent training at least every two years. - Appoint an appropriate member of staff from the SLT to the role of DSL and one or more deputy DSLs to provide support and ensure that they are trained to the same standard as the DSL ensuring that the roles are explicit in their job description(s).
+Ensure the provision of appropriate support, funding, training, resources, and time to carry out their role. - Support and monitor a whole-school approach to safeguarding; this includes ensuring that safeguarding and child protection are at the forefront and ethos remains consistently high. - Ensure systems are in place so that children to confidently report abuse, knowing that their concerns will be treated seriously, and they can safely express their views and give feedback; these systems will be well-promoted, easily understood, and easily accessible.
+Ensure that the voice of the child is heard and acted upon. - Ensure effective and appropriate policies and procedures are in place. - Make sure that pupils are taught about safeguarding, that safeguarding is embedded with the curriculum, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum. - Adhere to statutory responsibilities by conducting pre-employment checks on staff who work with children. - Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems. - Ensure that at least one person on any recruitment panel has undertaken safer recruitment training. - Ensure that all staff receive relevant safeguarding and child protection training updates, including online safety and expectations and responsibilities relating to filtering and monitoring systems e.g. emails, as required, but at least annually, including a thorough induction. - Confirm that there are transparent procedures in place to handle allegations against staff, supply staff, volunteers and contractors, including when the school premises are let out to a third party. - Confirm that there are procedures in place to make a referral to the DBS and the Teaching Regulation Agency (TRA), where appropriate, if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.